 Once an accident or incident occurs, damages are considered as a direct or consequential damage.
 Damages that are a direct result of another’s unjust or neglectful behavior are known as a direct damage.
 Consequential damages, however, are different damages that have happened because of the incident, though they may not be derived from an accident or incident.
 These are the two categories for damages, but there are also three categories of monetary damages recoverable when it comes to personal injury – special, general, and punitive damages.

 are those that are acquired after an accident or incident has occurred.
 Typical types of special damages are personal property damages, lost wages, and medical expenses.
 In fact, most state laws ensure that the plaintiff proves that those damages that were experienced along with the actual damage.
 After a proven claim, monetary compensation is given to the plaintiff for the losses that were incurred.
-To successfully show proof of amount and extent of damages, make sure that you keep proof on lost wages, medical bills, and other expenses, like receipts for repairs to your vehicle.
+To successfully show proof of the amount and extent of damages, make sure that you keep proof on lost wages, medical bills, and other expenses, like receipts for repairs to your vehicle.

-What are Punitive Damages?
 These damages are damages that typically are awarded to the injured person for the reason of punishing the one who did the wrongdoing.
 In order to deter from future conduct that may occur in the same nature, these additional damages are provided.

 No matter the personal injury, an experienced attorney is always available to help you.
 With the assistance of a professional attorney, complicated law provisions will be better interpreted; this is in your best interest.
-Contact a the Michael Jeffcoat Firm for more info today.
+Contact the Michael Jeffcoat Firm for more info today.